1337edumacator/sentrygun/README.md

  - machine learning based approach to evil twin detection
  - identification of behaviors typically used by rogue APs to evade detection
  - identification of rogue APs through the use of WiFi canaries

-#contributing to sentrygun

-Want to contribute to sentrygun?
-Make a pull request, or contact research@gdssecurity.com.

 #Full Setup